DrSparkles/tasktracker/README.md

     have strange requirements, or have other issues), and have not yet simply made my own.
 The string based date entry is prone to user error, but is serviceable for now.

+## General design decisions

+All core "pages" of the site, in this case register, sign in, and the core home page are loaded through separate files (under `src/app/components/pages`).
+Where state is changed, the parent component (such as the Home component)
+handles declaring the core functions, passed through to sub-components as properties.
+This does make for busier parent component files, but allows the child components to be more flexible and composable.

+Similarly, MobX allows state management through dependency injection, so state stores behave as passed in props.

+The goal is to have components be responsible for simply displaying their data as much as possible, and to decouple them from interacting deeply with complex state concerns.
+This has drawbacks - as I mentioned, it means the parent component is busier, housing many of the functions that it's child components rely on.
+Child components end up needing more passed in props, but clear function names should help identify what's going on.

+There are various benefits of doing this; testing becomes easier as one can utilize the child components with whatever data is wanted, including state stores (for example, a list of tasks can be passed in easily).
+Most components will also be simpler, receiving a series of functions and mostly being responsible only for managing their rendering.
+Updating the functions that run the child components can be managed all in one place, in the parent component file, and can be viewed and edited together as needed.
+This certainly isn't the only way to organize the code, but for a small, tightly focused site like this worked well.

+Components are primarily housed in individual folders using an index file that simply exports the primary component.
+This simplifies and clarifies importing files (allowing a cleaner `import` by just referencing the folder name), and the folders leave room to expand the components as needed with custom style sheets and sub components.
+Again this has pros and cons; for simple components, exporting through the index file adds a layer of complexity, but it's a small amount of pre-planning to allow for potential future expansion.
+I feel the pros outweigh any risk of pre-optimization.

+Components are wrapped in a div that's given an ID with (usually) the name of the component, so looking at the final rendered HTML source has helpful markers for what content belongs to what component.

 # API endpoints

 The included server also has all necessary end points to manage the content.
 The are as follows:

 ## Authentication